 If you’re into playful splashes of colour mix it up with bright blues, yellows and pinks.

-What colour fence paint makes garden look bigger?
+Which colour of fence paint makes your garden look bigger?

 As with all large blocks of colour, the lighter the shade, the bigger the space will look, so consider going for lighter natural pastel colours.